 How do I start my claim?

-If you believe that you or a loved one has a claim for negligent gastroenterology care, claim contact TRUE Solicitors today, to speak to a member of our medical negligence team.
+If you believe that you or a loved one has a claim for negligent gastroenterology care, claim contact TRUE Solicitors today, to speak to a member of our First Response team.
 We offer an initial, free, no obligation, assessment of your case.

 Submit Your claim – we will establish who was at fault and submit a claim on your behalf.